yownas/sd-webui-faceswapper/README.md

 You can also use Gradios sketch tool to mask faces you do not want to include.

+At the bottom there is a textbox for "swap rules" which will let you decide which faces are places where.

+The format is `(target face)>(generated face number(s))`, for example `2>1,3` will take the second face from the left in the image you uploaded and place it on the first and third face in the generated image.
+Multiple rules can be added, separated with a space or newline (or one of `:;|`).
+Using `*` will mean any face in the generated image that doesn't have a rule for it, or a face selected round-robin from the uploaded image.

 # API
 Simple example using [sdwebuiapi](https://github.com/mix1009/sdwebuiapi).

+Args are: Enabled, Replace original, Restore faces, the input image and mask (can be None), and the Swap rule string (can be None).

 ```
 import webuiapi